leocengia/SCI-repo/README.md

 > Please note: 4x4 vehicles are
 > required to access this property.

+**Agent-normalized template text**

+Please note: 4x4 vehicles are required to access this property.

 **Important information**

 This template may be amended to cover modes